Washington Cemetery: Historic Texas Cemetery in Houston

 Woodmen of the World Gravestones

 To read about both of those types of tombstones click on my article titled Visiting the Historic Masonic Cemetery in Chappell Hill, Texas.
-You will find information about that and much more of historic interest!
+You will find information about that and much more of historical interest!

 Most of the Woodmen of the World markers appear as portions of trees.
 Some are more intricate than others.
 They vary in height and girth.
 The simplest one in this cemetery looked like a simple log on the ground engraved with the Woodmen signage.